 Revenue Arrangements with Multiple Deliverables.
 In October 2009, the FASB issued guidance that changes the accounting for revenue arrangements with multiple deliverables.
 The guidance requires an entity to allocate consideration at the inception of an arrangement to all of its deliverables based on their relative selling prices and eliminates the use of the residual method of allocation.
 The guidance establishes a hierarchy for determining the selling price of a deliverable, based on vendor-specific objective evidence, third-party evidence or estimated selling price.
 In addition, this guidance expands required disclosures related to a vendor's multiple-deliverable revenu e arrangements.
 This accounting standard is effective for us on January 1, 2011 and may change our accounting for the sale of frequent flyer mileage credits.
-We may elect to adopt this guidance through either prospective application for revenue arrangements entered into, or materially modified, after the effective date or retrospective application to all applicable revenue arrangements for all periods presented.
+We may elect to adopt this guidance through either prospective application for revenue arrangements of revenue arrangements of all periods presented.
 We are currently evaluating the requirements of this pronouncement and have not determined the impact, if any, that adoption of this standard will have on our consolidated financial statements.